elastic/detection-rules/docs/ML_DGA.md

 #### Releasing

+Install dependencies with `pip install -r requirements-dev.txt`

-A release can be done via the cli using `python -m detection-rules dev gh-release create-ml`
+A release can be created via the cli using `python -m detection-rules dev gh-release create-ml`

 * you can only use a github token
 * the base directory name and release name must match